Chess Champion Mark V

 Chess Champion Mark V (English) 3 18 x 18

-The Chess Champion Mark V shot to fame when it won the World Microcomputer Chess Championship (Commercial Class) at Travemunde, West Germany held on 21st - 26th September 1981.
+The Chess Champion Mark V shot to fame when it won the World Microcomputer Chess Championship (Commercial Class) at Travemunde, West Germany held on 21st - 27th September 1981.
 It was up against a Fidelity Champion Sensory Chess Challenger, a Novag Savant and a Great Game Machine with Grunfeld / Morphy / Capablanca modules.
 It scored 8.5 / 12 although it lost 1.5 / 2.5 to the Fidelity.
-This is the crucial win by Mark V over the Fidelity (link) in the last round.
+The games, including the crucial win by Mark V over the Fidelity in the last round, can be found here (link).

 The Mark V was regarded as cutting edge technology at a comparatively reasonable price.
 The cost was £280, compared with a GGM + Morphy at £295 and a Fidelity Champion Sensory at £330.